 When you are ready, you will know.

-Article by Marsha Lee Hudgens.
+Article by the late Marsha Lee Hudgens.
 May not be re-distributed or copied without the express written consent of the author.

 Martha is the author of "Good People Bad Marriages", which has been updated and is available as the e-book "Good People Bad Marriages."
 Both are based on experiences of ordinary people and written to empower and encourage anyone who is in a bad marriage, and to help readers avoid making bad relationship choices.

-To help you work through the emotions, you might consider reading Too Good to Leave, Too Bad to Stay.
+To help you work through the emotions, you might consider reading Too Good to Leave, Too Bad to Stay (#ad - As an Amazon Associate I earn from qualifying purchases).
 And for more information about ending a marriage and deciding on divorce, you can also check out the following articles: